microsoft/z3guide/website/docs/fixedpoints/05 - syntax.md

 - There is no separate query.
 Instead, queries correspond to Horn clause that have no positive occurrence of any uninterpreted relation.

 ## Programmatic API
-You can interact with muZ over the programmatic API from Python, C, OCaml, Java, and .NET.
+You can interact with muZ over the programmatic API from Python, C, [C++](https://z3prover.github.io/api/html/classz3_1_1fixedpoint.html), OCaml, Java, and .NET.
 The APIs support adding rules and posing queries.

-- To add a rule, call: [Z3_fixedpoint_add_rule] (http://research.microsoft.com/en-us/um/redmond/projects/z3/group__capi.html#ga5a103b212a663889a458a3b31efb91ed).
-- To query, use: [Z3_fixedpoint_query] (http://research.microsoft.com/en-us/um/redmond/projects/z3/group__capi.html#gac5d521e37bb0c8aa2843142c58c32749).